-• A \$925,000 increase in capitalized software development costs due to enhanced product development programs resulting in a greater number of our software development projects having progressed to a stage of having a detailed program design or working prototype.
+• A \$1.4 million increase in capitalized software development costs due to enhanced product development programs resulting in a greater number of our software development projects having progressed to a stage of having a detailed program design or working prototype.
 Capitalized software development costs are excluded from expenses at the time of capitalization but are included in expenses in subsequent periods through amortization when the products to which the capitalized costs relate are completed and ready for sale.

-• A \$468,000 increase in salaries and wages and research and development by third-parties primarily to support the ongoing development of our EFT products and to upgrade the performance of our WAFS product.
+• A \$368,000 increase in the costs of our personnel and third-party contractors due to ongoing development of our EFT products and work to upgrade the performance of our WAFS product.